dinedal/SQLVector/CONTRIBUTING.md

-# Contributing to SQL-RAG
+# Contributing to SQLVector

-First off, thank you for considering contributing to SQL-RAG!
-It's people like you that make SQL-RAG such a great tool.
+First off, thank you for considering contributing to SQLVector!
+It's people like you that make SQLVector such a great tool.

 ## Code of Conduct